xnhp/vanted-wiki/APIOverviewExamples.md

 ### Access to graph and its elements

 Usually, if you are implementing an algorithm, a reference to the graph will be given before the algorithm is executed.
-See [Add new Algorithms, Views, and Visual Graph Components](AddonExtensions.md) for details.
+See [[Add new Algorithms, Views, and Visual Graph Components|AddonExtensions]] for details.

 You can also get access to the graph elements by retrieving a **Session**-object, which is an object containing the reference to the graph, the view that draws the graph, etc.
 Every opened document in VANTED has its own session.
 Only one of those sessions can be active, which is usually the one, the user is currently interacting with.